Daremonic/payswitch-docs/payswitcher-cloud/connectors/available-connectors/adyen.md

 	- `billing.line2`,
 	- `billing.zip`
 	- `order_details`
-2. For Klarna, `customer_id` is also a required field for which you have to create a customer using [Hyperswitch - Create Customer](https://api-reference.payswitcher.com/api-reference/customers/customers--create).
+2. For Klarna, `customer_id` is also a required field for which you have to create a customer using [PaySwitcher - Create Customer](https://api-reference.payswitcher.com/api-reference/customers/customers--create).
 3. Supported Country-Currency matrix

     | Payment Method | Country | Currency |